Falagard/centauri-game-engine/README.md

 # Setup Lime

-Next we'll install Lime, (for more information see https://lime.openfl.org/) which is a framework that includes tools and an libraries for building cross platform Haxe applications, including an OpenGL abstraction layer we use for rendering.
+Next we'll install Lime, (for more information see https://lime.openfl.org/) which is a framework that includes tools and libraries for building cross platform Haxe applications, including an OpenGL abstraction layer we use for rendering.

 There's a fork of Lime here https://github.com/Falagard/lime and we're going to build Lime from source.
 The Fork was roughly version was between version 8.1.1 and 8.2 at the time it was forked.